Countdown to the ESSA Financial Transparency MandatePosted on Dec 7, 2018 12:25:38 PM

 Forecast5™ Analytics is a proven national provider of software analytic solutions to school districts.
 In anticipation of the financial reporting requirement, Forecast5 is positioned to be an efficient ESSA reporting solution with 5Cast™ Plus.
 5Cast Plus is the quantitative analysis and financial projection engine used to assist decision-making processes for current-year projection analysis.

 The program offers an easy-to-use tool that outputs Excel spreadsheets that comply with the ESSA reporting requirements.
 Because 5Cast Plus accommodates monthly uploads of revenue and expenditure actuals, the data already exists in the system.
 The General Ledger detail (account code) is easily disaggregated in 5Cast and 5Cast Plus by client specific account code mapping hierarchy.
 This allows for the General Ledger detail to be disaggregated for real-time spending analysis by Funds, Functions, Object Details, Locations, and Fund Source.
 From this, a preliminary review of ESSA report results is possible in minutes.
+Learn more about our ESSA solution here.

 The ESSA report Excel template provides for: